List of ingredients and their benefits

 rose otto essential oil

 Essential oils: Essential oils are added to a night cream to customize them for a particular type of skin.
 Rose-otto oil stimulates cell renewal and moisturizes dry or mature skin.
 Peru-balsam oil can regenerate dry flaky skin and is excellent for acne and oily skin, as well.
-Go to Night Cream
+Recipe for Night Cream